KapokPassion/DLNLP_assignment_23/C/model/readme.txt

-The folder where the trained model is located.
+Run the train_vgg.py.
+The trained model will be saved here.